I’ve always thought of Google as the all-knowing, omnipresent computer onboard the starship USS Enterprise from Star Trek.

 It’s only free if your time is worth nothing.
 Enormous amounts of time producing content and generating back-links are required to have the desired effect on search engine results.

-This has to be done either yourself or be outsourced to an agency specialising in SEO.
+This has to be done either yourself or be outsourced to an agency specializing in SEO.

 In recent times Google and other search engines have been fighting back.
 Google was founded on the back of being able to offer much better search results than any of the search engines before it.